-- Considering decreasing the timeline provided by the Global Fund for submission of external audit reports to the Secretariat; and - Considering creating a pool of prequalified external auditors for each region to ensure that the auditors appointed have the required minimum qualifications and are able to provide quality external audit reports.
+• Considering creating a pool of prequalified external auditors for each region to ensure that the auditors appointed have the required minimum qualifications and are able to provide quality external audit reports.

 B. MESSAGE FROM THE EXECUTIVE DIRECTOR OF THE GLOBAL FUND